 These deferred tax assets result from differences in the recognition of transactions for income tax and financial reporting purposes.
-The principal temporary differences relate to certain financial reserves not deductible for tax purposes until paid, a capital loss carryforward and net operating loss carryforwards.

-The Company's net operating loss carryforwards of approximately \$4.7 million at September 30, 1998 expire in varying amounts through 2011.
-The Company also had \$490,000 of capital loss carryforwards at September 30, 1998, which expire in 2001.
-A valuation allowance for the full amount of the deferred tax asset has been established due to the uncertainty of realization.
+The Company's NOL carryforwards of approximately \$5.6 million at September 30, 1999 expire in varying amounts through 2014.
+The Company also has \$400,000 of capital loss carryforwards at September 30, 1999, which expire in 2001, on which a 100% valuation allowance has been established.